Warranty and Care

-You can also find different point/broadhead weights and weighted inserts for increasing total finished weight and FOC at archery shops or online.
-However, adding too much weight to the front of an arrow that isn't spined appropriately will make it fly poorly.
+You can also find heavyweight points, broadheads, and inserts for increasing total finished arrow weight at archery shops or online.
+However, adding too much weight to the front of an arrow that isn't spined accordingly will make it fly poorly.

 LONG TERM CARE: